Umoren/draftsnap/README.md

-# MarkSnap: Instant Image-to-Markdown Converter
+# DraftSnap: Instant Image-to-Markdown Converter

-MarkSnap is a user-friendly web application designed to speed up the workflow of technical writers, bloggers, and documentation specialists.
+DraftSnap is a user-friendly web application designed to speed up the workflow of technical writers, bloggers, and documentation specialists.
 It allows users to instantly convert images into markdown syntax, saving time and improving productivity in content creation processes.

 ## Features